-Many drivers occasionally lend their vehicles to friends or family members.
-In these cases, you may be wondering – does car insurance cover other drivers?
-Obviously, your insurance protects you while you’re driving.
+It depends.
+Many people occasionally lend their vehicles to friends or family members.
+In this situation, you may be wondering – does my car insurance cover other drivers?
+Obviously, your insurance carrier protects you while you’re driving.
 But what happens if someone else is behind the wheel and they get in an accident?
-Would the borrower’s own insurance pay?

 You might have heard that “car insurance follows the driver.”
 This is only partially true.